LaurenceLungo/myWorkSpace-Auto-Login/README.md

 # myWorkSpace Auto Login
-Login to myWorkSpace in one click.
+Automate your Chrome browser to login to myWorkSpace in one click.

 ## Prerequisite
 Python 3